AmigaLabs/amigalabs.net/pages/06.libs-ports/default.md

 ### Benefits
 The benefits of having such a repository:

 - The code can be used as documentation on how a library can be ported
-- We have a unified place to compile third-party libraries for the AmigaOS 4 available libcs
+- We have a unified place to compile third-party libraries for all the AmigaOS 4 available libcs
 - This repository can work as the single place of truth to find latest versions of libraries
 - The code is available for anyone to contribute
 - If someone would like to update a library, this can be done easily by adapting the Makefile or even the patch file
-- The code can be viewed by anyone, and help them understand how a library is possiblee to be ported and apply similar code for their projects
+- The code can be viewed by anyone, and help them understand how a library is possible to be ported, and apply similar code for their projects

 ### Files & Guidelines